pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 ## antimicrobials

 This field contains a list of one or more antimicrobials or broad spectrum resistance mechanisms, such as porin deletion.

-Three fields are required for each antimicrobial:

-1. `key` - For antimicrobials use the three letter code from <a href="http://www.bsacsurv.org/science/antimicrobials/"> this list</a>.
-1. `type` - Typically this is the class of antibiotic, e.g. "Aminoglycosides".
-1. `name` - The standard name of the antibiotic or resistance mechanism.
+The antimicrobial IDs correspond to the `key` field in the `antimicrobials.toml` file.
+Note that only antimicrobials listed in a library will be valid for that species, i.e. if the library is a composite library it will not include all of those in the parent library by default, but only those specified.

 ```
-antimicrobials = [
+antimicrobials = [ "AMI", "KAN", "TOB" ]

-# Standard representation
-{key = "AMI", type = "Aminoglycosides", name = "Amikacin"},

-# Porin gene
-{key = "POA", type = "Pores", name = "Pore A"}
-]
 ```

 ## genes